Honouring National Day for Truth and Reconciliation at AUSU

 The National Day for Truth and Reconciliation is intrinsically linked to two other significant movements in Canada: Missing and Murdered Indigenous Women (MMIW) and Every Child Matters.

-- Every Child Matters: The devastating discovery of unmarked graves at former residential school sites has shaken our nation.
-The “Every Child Matters” movement calls for recognition of the lives lost and the need for comprehensive reconciliation efforts.
-It emphasizes the importance of educating ourselves about the true history of Indigenous peoples in Canada and fostering a more inclusive and equitable society.
+• Every Child Matters: The heartbreaking discovery of unmarked graves at former residential school sites has profoundly impacted our nation.
+The “Every Child Matters” movement urges us to honour the lives lost and commit to meaningful reconciliation.
+It underscores the importance of understanding the true history of Indigenous peoples in Canada and working towards a more inclusive, just, and equitable society.

 As members of the Athabasca University (AU) community, we must acknowledge our role in this journey towards reconciliation.
-AUSU commits to continuing our efforts to fulfill the calls to action put forth by the Truth and Reconciliation Commission of Canada.
-This includes advocating for Indigenous perspectives and content in the AU curriculum, providing support services for Indigenous students, and actively engaging in respectful dialogue and learning opportunities.
+AUSU remains dedicated to advancing the calls to action outlined by Canada’s Truth and Reconciliation Commission.
+Our commitment includes advocating for the inclusion of Indigenous perspectives and content in AU’s curriculum, ensuring tailored support services for Indigenous students, and fostering meaningful dialogue and learning opportunities grounded in respect and understanding.

 On September 30th, we encourage all of you to take a moment to reflect on the significance of the National Day for Truth and Reconciliation and what it means for our shared future.
-Let us stand together, reaffirm our commitment to reconciliation, and work towards a more just and inclusive society for all.
+Let us stand together, reaffirm our commitment to reconciliation, and work towards a more just and inclusive society.